Principle 1: respect for the dignity of the person

 This principle is drawn from the Universal Declaration of Human Rights (United Nations, 1948) which proclaims that the basis for freedom, justice and peace is founded on the recognition of the inherent dignity and equality of human beings.

-The European Convention for the Protection of Human Rights and Fundamental Freedoms (Council of Europe, 1950), the Irish Constitution (Government of Ireland, 1937) and the Equal Status Acts (Government of Ireland, 2000 - 2011) also serve as references for the values and standards established for respecting the dignity of the person.
+The European Convention for the Protection of Human Rights and Fundamental Freedoms (Council of Europe, 1950), the Constitution of Ireland (Government of Ireland, 1937), the Equal Status Acts (Government of Ireland, 2000–2018 and the United Nations Convention on the Rights of Persons with Disabilities, 2007 (ratified by the Government of Ireland, 2018) also serve as references for the values and standards established for respecting the dignity of the person.

 - Nurses and midwives respect each person as a unique individual.